 Use clear and concise language and be respectful of others’ opinions.
 Practice active listening and be open to feedback.
 When disagreements arise, address them in a constructive manner and focus on finding a resolution.
 Avoid using negative language or making personal attacks.

-Work with others to achieve common goals and be willing to share credit for successes.
+Work with others to achieve realistic goals and be willing to share credit for successes.
 Be open to new ideas and be willing to compromise when necessary.
 Encourage collaboration by promoting open communication and providing opportunities for team members to contribute their thoughts and ideas.

 7. Show appreciation